dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 option's list and MAY stop processing further QTx combinations.

-If all RRs for a single QTx combination fit into the message then the server MUST include the respective QTx in the MQTYPE-Response option's list to indicate that the given query type was completely processed.
+If all RRs for a single QTx combination fit into the message then the server MUST then include the respective QTx in the MQTYPE-Response option's list to indicate that the given query type was completely processed.

+Note that it is possible for the resulting MQTYPE-Response option to contain an empty list, but as described above the option MUST still be returned.

 ## Client Response Processing

-Recursive resolvers MAY use this method to obtain multiple records from an authoritative server.
-For the purposes of Section 5.4.1 of
-{{!RFC2181}} any authoritative answers received MUST be ranked the same as the answer for the primary question.

-If the response to a query containing an MQTYPE-Query option does not contain an MQTYPE-Response option, or if it erroneously contains an MQTYPE-Query option, the client MUST treat the response as if this option is unsupported by the server and SHOULD process the response as if the MQTYPE-Query option had not been used.
+If the response to a query containing an MQTYPE-Query option does not contain an MQTYPE-Response option, or if it erroneously contains an MQTYPE-Query option, the client MUST treat the response as if this option is unsupported by the server and MUST process the primary response as if the MQTYPE-Query option had not been used.

+In the above case, or if the server generates a FORMERR response, the client MUST issue additional standalone queries (e.g. without using the MQTYPE-Query option) for all QTYPEs for which an answer is still required.

-If the MQTYPE-Response option is present more than once or if a QTx value is duplicated (or duplicates the primary QTYPE field) the client MUST treat the answer as invalid (equivalent to FORMERR)
+If the MQTYPE-Response option is present more than once or if a QTx value is duplicated (or duplicates the primary QTYPE field) the client MUST treat the answer as invalid (equivalent to FORMERR).

 The Question section and the list of types present in the MQTYPE-Response option indicates the list of (QNAME, QCLASS, qtypes)